 Fat is probably the most misunderstood macronutrient of the three.
 People just refuse to believe that it can be healthy and actually help them lose their own body fat.
 Even when the high carb, low-fat diet phase proved to be a failure of monstrous proportions, people still couldn’t grasp the fact that dietary fat is an ally of a fit body.
-Dietary fat increase your chance of getting fit and staying fit.
+Eating the right types of dietary fat will increase your chances of getting fit and staying fit.
 It is so important if your goal is to become truly healthy.
-Fat regulates our hormone levels.
-Fat is absolutely essential for healthy hair, skin and nails.
+Fat regulates our hormone levels and it’s absolutely essential for healthy hair, skin and nails.
 Fat controls our appetite by regulating leptin response.
 Fat also lowers insulin response when we eat carbohydrates with it.
-Fat also burns fat, at least some fats do, and do it well and that is the main point of this article.
-Now that we know we need to eat fat, how much fat to eat for our specific body and what kind of fats are best?
-All fat is not created equal and some fats are bad, just as some carbohydrates are bad and some proteins not ideal either.
+Fat also burns fat, at least some fats do, and does it very well and that is the main point of this article.
+Now that we know we need to eat fat, how much fat should we eat for our specific body and what kind of fats are the healthiest?
+All fat is not created equal and some fats are bad, just as some carbohydrates are bad and some proteins are not ideal either.

 10.)
 Organic, unpasteurized butter & cream: A little taste of the French Paradox here!
 Definitely worth it if you can find these, as they contain enzymes and CLA and are easy on the palette.
-Even better if they come from certified grass-fed cows.
+It’s even better if they come from certified grass-fed cows.

 9.)
 Olives: I typically prefer whole food sources to their somewhat refined counterparts, but in this case, I prefer extra virgin olive oil to actual olives.
 That isn’t to say olives are a bad choice.
 They are a fine choice, but salted brines and a lower antioxidant levels keep this down the list of healthy fats.
 But feel free to use them on salads, vegetable trays or right out of the jar for a healthy dose of monounsaturated fat.
 Cured olives have been a treat enjoyed by the masses throughout the ages.

 8.)
 Peanuts and natural peanut butter: Peanut butter is one of my personal favorites, even right out of the jar.
-With a high dose of monounsaturated fat, some minerals and a bit of fiber, this is a wonderful addition to any sound diet, as long as you are not allergic of course.
+With a high dose of monounsaturated fat along with some minerals and a bit of fiber, this is a wonderful addition to any sound diet, as long as you are not allergic of course.

 5.)
-Raw nuts, cold pressed nut oils and natural organic nut butters (excluding peanuts): Almonds, pecans, walnuts, pistachios, hazelnuts, macadamias, etc. are tremendous healthy fats.
-Good sources of protein and fiber, while also a rich source of healthy monounsaturated fat, minerals, and Vitamin E. Try the nut butters if you don’t like nuts, just make sure there is no roasting or commercial processing involved.
+Raw nuts, cold pressed nut oils and natural organic nut butters (excluding peanuts): Almonds, pecans, walnuts, pistachios, hazelnuts and macadamias are tremendous healthy fats.
+They are good sources of protein and fiber, while also being a rich source of healthy monounsaturated fat, minerals and Vitamin E. Try the nut butters if you don’t like nuts, but make sure there is no roasting or commercial processing involved.
 Dip apple slices or celery in them for a healthy and filling treat.

 2.)
-Pharmaceutical Grade Fish Oil: Most of the same benefits as salmon and other fatty fish, yet much more concentrated in Omega-3 fatty acids.
-Full of the long chain Omega-3 fatty acids DHA and EPA, fish oil is one of the most anti-inflammatory and heart healthy supplements available.
-The key here is the pharmaceutical grade, as many fish oil supplements are not pure, even dangerous.
+Pharmaceutical Grade Fish Oil: Most of the same benefits as salmon and other fatty fish, yet much more concentrated in omega-3 fatty acids.
+Full of the long chain omega-3 fatty acids DHA and EPA, fish oil is one of the most anti-inflammatory and heart healthy supplements available.
+The key here is the pharmaceutical grade, as many fish oil supplements are not pure and can even be dangerous.
 Oceans are polluted and if precautions aren’t taken, PCBs and heavy metals stored in the fish fat will carry right over into the supplement.
 Make sure you can find a trusted brand of this grade and your health will reap tremendous benefits.

 1.)
-Neptune Krill Oil: Another supplement, as opposed to a food source, but one worth talking about.
+Neptune Krill Oil: Here is another supplement, as opposed to a food source, but it’s one worth talking about.
 Krill are shrimp or prawn-like creatures that are a primary food source of large ocean fish and great whales.
 Blue whales, the largest animals on earth, may eat as much as 4 tons of krill a day.
 Neptune krill oil is cold processed from Antarctic krill.
-Like fish oil, krill oil is full of the Omega-3 fatty acids DHA and EPA.
+Like fish oil, krill oil is full of the omega-3 fatty acids DHA and EPA.
 Long chain omegas are more bioavailable than vegetarian sources containing smaller chain ALA.
-However, unlike fish oil, krill oil’s Omega-3 fatty acids are even more bioavailable due to phospholipid carriers inherent in them.
+However, unlike fish oil, krill oil’s omega-3 fatty acids are even more bioavailable due to phospholipid carriers inherent in them.
 Also unlike fish oil, krill oil is full of two powerful antioxidants, Astaxanthin and Canthaxanthin.
-In fact, the free radical absorbance capacity of these in Krill oil surpasses that of Lycopene, Vitamin E, Coenzyme Q-10, Lutein and Vitamin A combined TIMES FOUR.
+In fact, the free radical absorbance capacity of these in krill oil surpasses that of Lycopene, Vitamin E, Coenzyme Q-10, Lutein and Vitamin A combined times four!
 In fact, it has over 30 times the antioxidant power of costly and highly respected Coenzyme Q-10 alone.
-The critical thing to remember here is NEPTUNE krill that are cold processed from the icy pure waters of the Antarctic.
+The critical thing to remember here is to choose neptune krill oil that is cold processed from the icy pure waters of the Antarctic.